sinemaltun/Data-Analysis-In-Fundamental-Sciences/README.md

 # Data-Analysis-In-Fundamental-Sciences

-This repository contains my homework assignments for the Data Analysis in Fundamental Sciences course.
+This repository contains my homework assignments for the "Data Analysis in Fundamental Sciences" course.
 The course covers a variety of topics related to data analysis, including:

 * Good habits for data analysis
 * Basic Python